 Alpha Investment versus Beta Investment

 Beta investment is a choice.
-How much risk does the portfolio manager choose to take?
+How much volatility is the investment manager willing to accept?
 That answer will depend on the objectives of the manager, the current investment environment, and should include consideration of asset valuations.

 Everyone strives for positive alpha.
 This is the goal of a portfolio manager.
 A good manager uses portfolio management tools.
 Positive alpha is achieved with asset allocation, diversification, risk management, valuation strategies, and choosing individual investments with strategic advantages.